mbutz/sonicpi-leuphana-ws1819/session-overview.md

 How do Synthesizers work, http://www.explainthatstuff.com/synthesizers.html, (basale aber gut verständliche Einführung)

+Subtractive synths explained: Everything you wanted to know (and more) about the most widespread synthesis method in music technology, https://www.residentadvisor.net/features/1351 (gute Einführung in alle wichtigen Komponenten eines Synthesizers)

 The Physics Hypertextbook.
 Music & Noise, Glenn Elert, http://physics.info/music/

 Amplitude Modulation.
 An interactive demo which enables you to both see and hear the result of multiplying a sine wave with a cosine amplitude envelope, https://academo.org/demos/amplitude-modulation/